Mali: Insecurity has created an unprecedented humanitarian crisis

 Mali has been facing a political and security crisis since 2012.
 But violence has recently intensified in the country’s central region, seriously affecting local communities.

-Patrick Irenge, who has been MSF’s medical coordinator in the capital Bamako since September 2017, describes how this insecurity has created an unprecedented humanitarian crisis in the West African country, as well as how MSF is responding to assist the most vulnerable people.
+Patrick Irenge, who has been a medical coordinator with Médecins Sans Frontières / Doctors Without Borders (MSF) in the capital Bamako since September 2017, describes how this insecurity has created an unprecedented humanitarian crisis in the West African country, as well as how MSF is responding to assist the most vulnerable people.

 The situation on the ground